Signalare/com.se.wiserapp/README.md

 # Schnieder Electric Wiser

-Adds support for Schnieder Electric Wiser devices
+Homey app for for use with Schnieder Electric devices without it's gateway.

 ### Changelog
 v0.2.3